What is Audit Risk?

 AR = Audit Risk

 CR = Control Risk

-Looking at the denominator first, inherent risk (IR) is the risk/susceptibility of an assertion to a material misstatement without considering internal controls.
-It means that there is an error in the first place.
+Looking at the denominator first, inherent risk (IR) is the risk of an assertion being a material misstatement, without considering internal controls.

-Therefore, audit risk and detection risk are related to the auditor and inherent and control risk are independent of the auditor; they exist within the client regardless of an audit.
-According to the audit/detection risk that the auditor decides, the types of audit procedures are designed accordingly.
-A lower detection risk will require more persuasive evidence over a higher detection risk.
+Audit risk and detection risk are related to the auditor, while inherent and control risk are independent of the auditor (they exist within the client, regardless of an audit).
+According to the audit/detection risk that the auditor decides, the audit procedures are designed accordingly.
+For example, if there is a higher level of detection risk (more risk of an error not begin detected), then the auditor will require more persuasive evidence to be reassured that there are no material misstatements.